-I then explain what the minimum punishment for a violation of Penal Code § 273.6, violation of a restraining order, vary depending upon whether the protected person suffered an injury and whether the violation was the first or subsequent violation.
+I then explain that the minimum punishment for a violation of Penal Code § 273.6, violation of a restraining order, varies depending upon whether the protected person suffered an injury and whether the violation was the first or subsequent violation.
 It also matters how many times the violation occurred, as clients often make numerous phone calls to the protected person, which can be charged as separate violations, resulting in multiple charges.
 Making such phone calls can also be charged as a violation of Penal Code § 653m, a misdemeanor.
+Lancaster Courthouse

 When a client also visits the location of the protected person, perhaps simply parking his or her car outside and sitting in it for a few minutes, the client can be charged as a violation of Penal Code § 646.9, which is a felony.